 While I do follow a 85% healthy/15% indulgence diet on a day-to-day basis, one week prior to travelling, I step it up 99% healthy.
 This is in preparation to all the inevitable YOLO eating habits that will occur on vacation (gelato errday in Italy, natas errday in Portugal… I’m very fond of sweets!)
 I’ll follow the same 99% healthy diet one week after my return then bring it back to the 85%/15% ratio.

 I just can’t deal with airplane nor airport food (who can?).
 So a day prior to takeoff, I make myself a large batch of oat bars to bring along with me.
-I make sure that they are full of fiber, protein, and good fats by including:
+I make sure that they are full of fiber, protein, and good fats.
+Click here for the recipe!